Lambertyubin/marketplace_mobile_app/README.md

 ## During my extra time, I intend to improve the following:

-- Complete the frontend to have a fully-responsive UI based on some cool Figma designs
+- Complete the frontend to have a fully-operational marketplace with content.
 - Set up continuous integration to run the tests
 - Add end-to-end tests with Cypress